 Monitoring Activity Description How will the SPCSA execute this in practice?
-Desktop Monitoring SPCSA staff will review documentation related to each school's use of federal and state grant funds, and the programming that corresponds to those funds.
+Desk Reviews SPCSA staff review documentation related to each school's use of federal and state grant funds, and the programming that corresponds to those funds.
 Through required grant document submissions, NDE data, and other data, the SPCSA will collect relevant information to monitor each school's grant performance.
 The SPCSA will review this information and, if necessary, contact schools by phone or email to seek clarification or additional documentation.
-Desktop Monitoring may vary between schools in different risk tiers.
+Desk reviews may vary between schools in different risk tiers.
 For example, the SPCSA may provide increased scrutiny to documentation for schools in the High-Risk Tier; in such instances, the SPCSA may be more likely to contact schools by phone or email as part of the desk review.
-Action Items/ Technical Support SPCSA staff will provide schools with recommended action items to improve their approach to (a) grant use and compliance and (b) program planning and execution.
+Action Items/ Technical Support SPCSA staff provide schools with recommended action items to improve their approach to (a) grant use and compliance and (b) program planning and execution.
 Such action items may include follow ups from SPCSA staff.
 If the SPCSA identifies issues or deficiencies in a school's grant administration and/or program planning or execution, the SPCSA will contact the school to notify the school of those matters.
-Action items be identified via a meeting, phone call, or in writing.
-Onsite Monitoring SPCSA staff will visit the school to review additional documentation, conduct interviews with program and school staff, and observe school programming and practices.
-If a school (because of its data) falls into the High-Risk Tier or as described below is up for routine monitoring as part of the three- year review cycle, the SPCSA will contact the school to schedule a visit.
+The SPCSA may also provide action items for the school to complete to address potential issues.
+These activities will primarily be conducted informally by email, phone, or video conference.
+The SPCSA will conduct these activities on an as needed basis.
+Onsite Monitoring SPCSA staff visit the school to review additional documentation, conduct interviews with program and school staff, and observe school programming and practices.
+If a school (as a result of its data) falls into the High-Risk Tier or as described below us up for routine monitoring as part of the three-year review cycle, the SPCSA will contact the school to schedule a visit.
 Onsite monitoring will allow the SPCSA to engage with a school and learn more about its approach to grant programming and compliance.
 Through such engagement, the SPCSA may better support a school with meeting federal and state requirements.
 When scheduling the onsite monitoring, the SPCSA will provide the following information to the school: (1) a schedule for the onsite monitoring day, (2) a list of documentation that the SPCSA would need to review during the onsite monitoring, (3) a list of staff for the SPCSA to interview during the monitoring, and (4) any other similar, transparent requests.
 If physical onsite monitoring is impracticable, the SPCSA may schedule a virtual "site visit;" in such a case, the SPCSA may conduct thorough document reviews, interviews, and other activities with school staff on a pre-scheduled day.
-Corrective Action Plans (CAP) SPCSA staff will formally provide the school a notification that a corrective action plan is warranted.
-The school will then create and submit a Corrective Action Plan (CAP) to the SPCSA for review.
-The CAP must include actions the school intends to take on the identified areas of non- If a school's data or practices present egregious, persistent, or unaddressed compliance deficiencies, the SPCSA may issue a Corrective Action Plan.
-Such a plan will be a formal document that details: (1) the SPCSA's findings regarding grant non-compliance or risk of non-compliance, (2) required actions for the school to take to remedy any issues of non-compliance, (3) due dates by which the school must update the SPCSA on its progress and address any deficiencies, and (4) any accompanying sanctions.
+Corrective Action Plans SPCSA staff formally provide corrective action plans to schools.
+Such plans include directives that schools must execute by certain deadlines, and sanctions (e.g., temporarily withholding funds) may accompany such plans.
+If a school's data or practices present egregious, persistent, or unaddressed compliance deficiencies, the SPCSA may issue a Corrective Action Plan.
+Such a plan will be a formal document that details: (1) the SPCSA's findings with regard to grant non-compliance or risk of non-compliance, (2) required actions for the school to take to remedy any issues of non-compliance, (3) due dates by which the school must update the SPCSA on its progress and address any deficiencies, and (4) any accompanying sanctions.